RexJustesen/ProjectManagmentApp/README.md

 # TODO

 1. Refactor the controllers to correctly use interfaces and services to decouple dependencies.
+2. Add User profile, security, login and user profile management.
-2. Clean up and comment code effectively.
+3. Clean up and comment code effectively.